pmatseykanets/laravel-sql-migrations/README.md

 ### Using additional / richer data types

-I.e. if you're using [PostgreSQL](https://www.postgresql.org/) and you want to use a case insensitive data type for string/text data you may consider `CITEX`.
+I.e. if you're using [PostgreSQL](https://www.postgresql.org/) and you want to use a case insensitive data type for string/text data you may consider `CITEXT`.
 This means that we have to resort to a hack like this

 ```php
 class CreateUsersTable extends Migration